-Raspberries may be small, but they’re packed with big benefits!
+Raspberries may be small, but they’re packed with big health benefits!
 These nutritional powerhouses are a good source of fiber and are also rich in vitamin C. You can enjoy raspberries starting on Phase 2 of the South Beach Diet.
 Have a 3/4-cup serving of fresh or frozen berries, and avoid frozen products that contain added sugar.
 Here’s more information on raspberries, including some delicious ways to eat them.

 Buying and Storing

-Once you get the berries home, remove them from the box.
+Once you get the berries home, remove them from the box or plastic container.
 Inspect all the berries and discard those that are spoiled or crushed.
 Pat the remaining berries dry with a paper towel (don't wash them yet!), spread them out in an airtight container, and cover with paper towels and plastic wrap before sealing the container.
 Raspberries can be stored at room temperature or in the refrigerator for one to two days.
 When you're ready to eat them, gently rinse under a light spray of cold water (running water could damage this delicate fruit).
 Raspberries also may be frozen and kept in the freezer for 10 months to a year.
 The beauty of freezing is that the berries will be readily available for recipes — no defrosting necessary!

 Delicious Ways to

-Breakfast: Raspberry-almond parfaits.
+Breakfast or Dessert: Raspberry-almond parfaits.
 In a food processor, combine 2/3 cup part-skim ricotta

 cheese, 2/3 cup nonfat plain (0%) Greek yogurt, and 2 tablespoons of natural no-calorie sweetener.
 Process until smooth.
 Place 1/4 cup of raspberries in parfait